OXY2DEV/intro.nvim/README.md

 >[!TIP]
 >**Why does the plugin use** `lines`**?**
 >
->The reason for this is that all the Components need to do various things(e.g. read old-files, set keymaps, set default options, communicate with other parts of the plugin etc.) and doing this things every time the screen resizes will cause *A LOT* of lag and slow down everything.
+>The reason for this is that all the Components need to do various things(e.g. read oldfiles, set keymaps, set default options, communicate with other parts of the plugin etc.) and doing this things every time the screen resizes will cause *A LOT* of lag and slow down everything.
 >So, things that are only need to be done once aren't done over & over again and whem things are added to the screen, the plugin only needs to worry about a single line rather than the entire configuration table.
 >
 >There used to be a `bug` that crashed the entire terminal in the older version of the `plugin`(when the window was resized) for this exact reason.